dicoy/readit/README.md

 Here are some items were left out due to time constraints, and some other "nice to have"s

-Styling could use some more attention
+-Styling could use some more attention
-App is usable from a mobile browser screen, but responsivness is not 100% (Sidebar should expand fullscreen.
+-App is usable from a mobile browser screen, but responsivness is not 100% (Sidebar should expand fullscreen.
-General tidying up (css is implemented directly using the style={} parameter) Image Gallery
+-General tidying up (css is implemented directly using the style={} parameter) -Image Gallery
-Error handling
+-Error handling
-Testing
+-Testing
-"Dismiss" buttons are not working
+-"Dismiss" buttons are not working
-Localstorage backup for state preservation mock service to be able to work offline
+-Localstorage backup for state preservation
+-mock service to be able to work offline